kura/kura.gg/content/pages/hauntr.rst

 Hauntr is a minimal, lightweight and clean theme for the `Pelican <http://getpelican.com>`__ blogging platform.

-It is named after the Pokemon 'Haunter' because it is a modified version (you might say evolved) of my previous theme, `Ghastly
+It is named after the Pokémon 'Haunter' because it is a modified version (you might say evolved) of my previous theme, `Ghastly
 </ghastly/>`__.